juliusgarba/Celo-101/README.md

 After completing the contract code, the next step is to deploy the smart contract to the blockchain so that we can interact with it.
 We will be deploying it to the Celo blockchain from Remix.

 ### Why Are We Deploying It to the Celo Blockchain?
-- Celo blockchain is secured
+- The Celo blockchain is secured.
-- It is scalable
+- It is scalable.
-- It is interoperable i.e you can communicate with other blockchains
+- It is interoperable i.e you can communicate with other blockchains.
 - It is easy to use.

-### Using Remix
+### Using Remix to Deploy the Smart Contract
 Remix IDE, is a no-setup tool with a GUI for developing smart contracts.
 Used by experts and beginners alike, Remix will get you going in double time.
 Remix plays well with other tools, and allows for a simple deployment process to the chain of your choice.
 Remix is famous for its visual debugger.

 #### Write and Compile Code